Therapy for Depression — Glasgow

 At The Talking Rooms, we offer private therapy for depression that lets you discuss stressors freely, without fear of being judged, and at a comfortable pace.
 Our method helps you figure out what’s going on and discover strategies to feel more like yourself again, whether you’re always sad, emotionally numb, or overwhelmed by life.

+Depression is one of the most common mental health difficulties in the UK, yet it can look very different from one person to another.
 Depression is a response to many factors, like traumatic life events, emotional patterns, stressful situations, and other health conditions.
 Feelings of depression develop gradually, which may make it difficult to see or label them.

 It can feel like the slow fading of a season.
 Days still arrive, routines still happen, but something important has silently slipped out of grasp.
 Laughter sounds distant, and joy feels muted.
 Even times that used to make you feel better now go by without leaving anything behind.